GavinHuttley/tib/source/intro.rst

 ..
 [3] Sorry, it's bring your own cape.

 Back to the replication crisis.
 When given the same input, computer programs are, by design, intended to produce the same output.
-Given computing is a central part of science, its usage needs to be done with replication in mind.
+Given computing is a central part of science, it should be written and applied with replication in mind.

-It is my goal that after this course your awareness on how to write code and validate its correctness makes you part of the solution to the replication crisis.

 .. _`replication crisis`: https://en.wikipedia.org/wiki/Replication_crisis